-Most people who have heard about DIR/Floortime® probably think about getting down on the floor and playing with your child.
-But the Floortime in the DIR/Floortime® model is so much more than that.
+Most people who have heard about DIR/Floortime probably think about getting down on the floor and playing with your child.
+But the Floortime in DIR/Floortime is so much more than that.

 Chapter 13 of Engaging Autism is entitled “Floortime as a Family Approach”.
-Dr. Greenspan makes such an obvious point that is overlooked in most interventions: a family with a child who has special needs is really a special needs family.
+Dr. Greenspan makes such an obvious point that is overlooked in most approaches: a family with a child who requires extra support is really a family requiring extra support.

-Certainly we and most other people I’ve met in our shoes have had to rearrange and change our entire lives based on wanting to support our child in any way they need.
+Certainly we and most other people I’ve met in our shoes have willingly rearranged and changed our entire lives based on wanting to support our child in any way they need.

-How we behave and cope with the stress of having a child with special needs and all the accompanying challenges affects our child’s ability to feel at ease and self-regulated, engage, communicate, and problem-solve with us.
+How we behave and cope with the stress of providing extra support to a child and all the accompanying challenges affects our child’s ability to feel at ease and self-regulated, engage, communicate, and problem-solve with us.

-The material in this chapter and in my DIR® training was so insightful for me because as parents we experienced the frenzy of getting the diagnosis, then needing to find out what would help our child as soon as possible.
+The material in this chapter and in my DIR training was so insightful for me because as parents we experienced the frenzy of getting the diagnosis, then feeling the need to determine what would help support our child as soon as possible.

 In the carousel of therapies and services we received, there was no mention of the family.
 It was always about the child.

-And even when we discovered DIR/Floortime® and had coaches come to our place, we didn’t think of it as a family intervention.
+And even when we discovered DIR/Floortime and had coaches come to our place, we didn’t think of it as a family approach.

 This means being aware of your own weaknesses and not poking at your spouse’s weaknesses.
 There needs to be a conscious effort to avoid the negative patterns in order to help the child.
 This has been the hardest part for us.